MITHaystack/HOPS/doc/reference/source/hops3/libraries/dfio.rst

 | spec[1]  | struct spectral[1]        | 8              | Spectral data (complex number)               |
 +----------+---------------------------+----------------+----------------------------------------------+

-However first four types are **DEPRECATED** and the only form which is currently used (when importing from DiFX) is the 'SPECTRAL' type, which has the form:
+However first four types are **DEPRECATED**.
+The only form which is currently in use (when importing from DiFX) is the 'SPECTRAL' type, which has the form:

 +----------+--------+----------------+-----------------------------+